HappyLabz/happylabz.github.io/ES/LongGoldenOne_ES.md

 </details>

 ### Test Seventy-Four
-* Sell when the price hits the middle line of the 1std VWAP
+* Sell when the bias changes to negative
 * No Stoploss
 * Results:
 ```